 Answers from Dean M. Wingerchuk, M.D.

-There still is no cure for multiple sclerosis (MS), but much progress has been made in developing new drugs to treat it.
-Research is ongoing to develop new and more-effective disease-modifying therapies (DMTs) for this disease of the central nervous system.
+There is no cure for multiple sclerosis (MS), but much progress has been made in developing new drugs to treat it.
+Research is ongoing to develop new and better disease-modifying therapies (DMTs) for this disease of the central nervous system.

-DMTs aim to reduce the frequency and severity of MS attacks and to minimize the neurological damage they cause.
-The 10 DMTs approved by the Food and Drug Administration (FDA) since the early 1990s are effective at treating relapsing MS, which affects 85 percent of people diagnosed with this disease.
+DMTs are designed to reduce the frequency and severity of MS attacks and to minimize the neurological damage they cause.
+The majority of DMTs approved by the Food and Drug Administration (FDA) since the early 1990s are effective at helping to manage relapsing-remitting MS, which affects 85 percent of people diagnosed with this disease.

 New therapies are emerging

-Research is also exploring whether destroying the immune system and then replacing it with transplanted stem cells can "reset" the immune system in people with MS.
+Stem cell transplantation is also being evaluated as a treatment for MS. Several studies are exploring whether destroying the immune system and then replacing it with transplanted stem cells can "reset" the immune system in people with MS.

 More research is needed

 More research is needed to better understand how these new therapies work and how best to use them as part of a holistic treatment strategy.